HUMANITICS/ml-test/README.md

 The purpose is to predict the weekly sales (demand) in physical retail stores.

+You'll be provided with a solution after you submit your solution.

 ## Data

 This is the historical data that covers sales from 2010-02-05 to 2012-11-01, in the file [stores_sales.csv](stores_sales.csv).
 Within this file you will find the following fields: